fencsik/ProbeTrack/00readme.txt

   comparison conditions
 * driftsearch05: test unidirectional motion at different levels of speed
+* driftsearch05b: replication of driftsearch05 with different levels
+  of speed

 * flashtrack1: first FlashTrack study with either one target or one distractor flashing